skytable/skytable/README.md

 Skytable is a **modern NoSQL database** that focuses on **performance, flexibility and scalability**.
-Skytable is a primarily in-memory, wide-column based database with support for additional data models<sup>*</sup> that uses its own storage engine (structured like n-ary records with optimized delayed-durability transactions) and enables querying with its own query language *BlueQL* that is based on SQL which builds on SQL to improve security and flexibility.
+Skytable is a primarily in-memory, wide-column based database with support for additional data models<sup>*</sup> that uses its own storage engine (structured like n-ary records with optimized delayed-durability transactions) and enables querying with its own query language *BlueQL* that builds on top of SQL to improve security and flexibility.

 Skytable is best-suited for applications that need to store large-scale data, need high-performance and low latencies.

 > **You can read more about Skytable's architecture, including information on the clustering and HA implementation that we're currently working on, and limitations [on this page](https://docs.skytable.io/architecture).**